 - 21.1 Schedule E to the Miscellaneous Award 2010 sets out minimum wage rates and conditions for employees undertaking traineeships. - 21.2 This award incorporates the terms of Schedule E to the Miscellaneous Award 2010 as at 1 July 2017.
-Provided that any reference to "this award" in Schedule E to the Miscellaneous Award 2010 is to be read as referring to the Restaurant Industry Award 2010 and not the Miscellaneous Award 2010.
+For that purpose, any reference to "this award" in Schedule E to the Miscellaneous Award 2010 is to be read as referring to the Hospitality Industry (General) Award 2017 and not the Miscellaneous Award 2010.